 In addition they have served as Editor-in-Chiefs or as senior/assistant/associate editors for several noted scientific journals, including Laboratory Investigation, The American Journal of Pathology, Archives of Pathology & Laboratory Medicine, Clinical Cancer Research, Molecular Cancer Biology, and the Journal of Biological Chemistry.
 Our faculty hold or have held leadership positions in the Alpha Omega Alpha Honor Society, Association of American Medical Colleges, American Physiological Society, the American Pathology Foundation, the American Association for Cancer Research, and the College of American Pathologists.

 The Department is approaching $25 million per year in extramural research funding and consistently ranks in the top twenty departments of pathology for National Institutes of Health grant funding (currently 14th).
 Research programs in cancer, bioenergetics, cardiovascular disease, immunology, informatics, mitochondrial pathology, and redox biology are among our many areas of scientific strength.
 We are over-represented in awards for teaching excellence at the local, national and international levels and haveoutstanding clinical pathology practice in multiple areas including bone pathology, cytopathology, embryo-fetal pathology, transfusion medicine, and coagulation pathophysiology.

-I welcome you to explore our website to learn more about our divisions, clinical offerings, and training opportunities.
-I encourage you to follow our progress by reading our quarterly Pathology In Focus newsletters and to contact us to inquire about ways that you can contribute to our clinical, reseach, and teaching missions.
+I welcome you to explore our website to learn more about our clinical and research offerings and training opportunities.
+Further, you can follow our progress by reading our quarterly Pathology In Focus newsletters on-line at this web-site and contact me to inquire about ways that you can contribute to our multiple missions.